public-activity/public_activity/README.md

     update: 'Someone has edited the article'
     destroy: 'Some user removed an article!'
 ```
 This structure is valid for activities with keys `"activity.article.create"` or `"article.create"`.
-As mentioned before, `"activity."` part is optional.
+As mentioned before, `"activity."` part of the key is optional.

-**Important**: Basically the activity's key is also an i18n key.
 ## Documentation

 For more customization go [here](http://rubydoc.info/gems/public_activity/index)